 Further, effective January 1, 2012, Civil Code Section 1798.29 (e), requires any agency that is required to issue a security breach notification to more than 500 California residents as a result of a single breach to electronically submit a sample copy of the breach notification, excluding any personally identifiable information, to the Attorney General.
 The Attorney General’s procedures for sample submission are available on its website at: http://oag.ca.gov/ecrime/databreach/reporting

 The CCIU, the Office of Information Security, and Office of Privacy Protection may contact the agency for additional information or further investigation.

 5. Follow-up Written Reports

-An Agency Information Security Incident Report outlining the details of the incident, corrective actions taken or to be taken, and the estimated costs associated with the incident must be completed and forwarded to the Office of Information Security within 10 business days following the incident per SAM Section 5350.
-The form to be used in making the report is SIMM 65C and must be signed by the agency's director, Information Security Officer, and when applicable the Privacy Officer/Coordinator.
+An Information Security Incident Report outlining the details of the incident, corrective actions taken or to be taken, and the estimated costs associated with the incident must be completed and forwarded to the Office of Information Security within 10 business days following the incident per SAM Section 5340.
+SIMM 5340 B must be signed by the agency's director, Information Security Officer, and when applicable the Privacy Officer/Coordinator.

 Incident reports should be mailed to:

 Department of Technology

 Depending upon the nature of the incident and the assets affected by the incidents, the agency may be required to submit the following additional written reports to other state agencies:

 - Property Survey Report, STD.
 152 (Click on Office of State Publishing (OSP) Standard (STD) Forms, select STD 152)